 Consider All Your Options

 If the decision to give up your pet is based on behavioral issues, please consult your veterinarian or call the shelter for advice.
 Training might help.
 Our team will be happy to provide guidance regarding behaviors concerns.
 Please call extension 106 for assistance.
-Some behaviors are the result of an underlying medical problem and may require a visit to the veterinarian.
+Some behaviors may be the result of an underlying medical problem and may require a visit to the veterinarian.

 If you are giving up a pet because you are moving, please visit our resource page for options regarding renting with pets.